jessbennett/Introspective/README.md

 # Introspective 🔍

-A "fun" interactive project to keep our UI skills sharp
+A "fun" interactive project to keep our UI skills sharp, testing git.

 ### Pre-Requisites